lucia-auth/lucia/documentation/collection/integration/sveltekit/start-here/quick-start.md

 ### Authenticate users

-We'll use `username` as the provider id and the username as the identifier.
-This tells Lucia to find a user that was created using the username/password auth method where the unique identifier is the username.
-Create a new session if the password is valid, and store the session id.
+We'll use the key created in the previous section to reference the user and authenticate them by validating the password.
+As such, `"username"` will be the provider id and the username will be the provider user id.
+We can validate the password using `validateRequestKey()`.

 ```ts
 // routes/login/+page.server.ts